RByers/TimeScope/README.md

 # TimeScope

-A Chrome extension to track time spent by domain.
+A Chrome extension to track time spent by activity.

 ## Setup